 What are the 3 main degrees of Freemasonry?

-The degree system of Freemasonry often appears confusing to the non-mason.
+The degree system of Freemasonry also often appears confusing to the non-mason.

-When the Craft spread in different parts of Europe, it evolved into multi-grade and degree systems, such as symbolic degrees, chapter degrees, ineffable degrees, historic degrees, philosophical and chivalric degrees, official and ceremonial degrees, and honorary degrees.
+When the Craft spread in different parts of Europe, it evolved into multi-grade and degree systems, like the symbolic degrees, chapter degrees, ineffable degrees, historic degrees, philosophical and chivalric degrees, official and ceremonial degrees, and honorary degrees.

 - Entered Apprentice Degree.